Zohair-coder/drexel-scraper/README.md

 docker run -v $(pwd):/app drexel-scraper
 ```

-Make sure you execute this in the root directory.
+Make sure you execute this in the project root directory.
 The scraper should then output the `data.json` file in the same directory.